We hope you found this content valuable. Here are some more actionable, relevant articles focused on the issues small businesses face.

 How can business people stay informed, current, even ahead of the competition when it comes to the best practices in their industry?
 Good time management skills help, but the world does not need another time management article.
 Assuming you know how to set goals, prioritize, commit, etc. where can you find the information you need and the time to consume it?

 My dad always said getting paid by the hour is a fool’s game because his most productive thinking was done in the shower and how can you bill for that?
 Time is elusive but it is there – for the committed seeker.
 Where is your hidden time to learn, grow, and remain relevant in your industry?

 The hour-long commute?
 The 20-minute dog walk?
 Time on the treadmill?
 You are seeking this time.
 Once you find it, you can familiarize yourself with the media that can maximize it.

-Watch a video: While you’re preparing dinner, turn your laptop or smartphone on and check out Ted.com.
-I like video podcasts from iTunes U. You can download audio and video podcasts of lectures and tours – information from the best minds on the planet on a vast array of topics.
+While you’re preparing dinner, turn your laptop or smartphone on and check out Ted.com.
+Or check out Apple Podcasts.
+You can download audio and video podcasts of lectures and tours – information from the best minds on the planet on a vast array of topics.
 YouTube.com is another great source.
 An engineer I know regularly searches “customer retention” on YouTube to keep current on the lessons learned in other industries that are relevant to her profession.

 Bellrock is a management consulting and change management firm where remarkable is expected.
 If you found this article valuable, don’t be stingy.
 Share!